trk20/Scuffle/README.md

 The Type enum is created within the Model.BoardTile Class and it is used to assign types to the BoardTiles.
 Since the types are constant we decided to put them in an enum to avoid accidentally assigning a wrong type.
 The Model.Letter enum is also used in the Model.BoardTile class, each tile wil be able to hold one Model.Letter.
 Letters were made to be an enum since they are constant and contain values and frequencies of each letter.
 The Model.BoardTile also keeps track of its location on the board, using integers x and y to store the appropriate row and column values.
-### Class Controllers.MenuController:
-This class is used to handle the action that is selected from the Menu.
-This controller class implements the ActionListener and therefore overrides the actionPerformed method to determine what to do when a MenuItem is selected.
-This class is used to implement the MVC design pattern for the Menu in the Scrabble game.
 ### Class Views.MenuView:
 This class is used to create the GUI for the Menu, this is done by extending JMenuBar.
 The menu name and menu items are created in this class and all the actionListeners are initialized.
 This class is the view part of the MVC design pattern for the GUI of the Menu in the Scrabble game.